OJarrisonn/vaca/README.md

 - No side effects
 - High order functions: functions are treated as values
 - TODO: Partial resolution: if you don't pass enough arguments to a function then the function returns another function as the result
-- Ownership: values have owners, once their owner goes out of scope the value is freed
 - Assingments: values can be assined to names inside a scope

 ## Syntax